nakytoe/BOSS-MT/README.md

 # Accelerating Bayesian Optimization Structure Search with Transfer Learning

 Wellcome to BOSS-MT.
 This repo contains the data analysis scripts used in my 2020 M.Sc. thesis 'Accelerating Bayesian Optimization Structure Search with Transfer Learning'.
+The purpose of this repository is to allow verifying and reproducing the results of my thesis work.
+This is not a user manual for using transfer learning with BOSS.
+See the BOSS project (references in the thesis) for further information on BOSS use.

 The folder structure is the following: